InvisibleGit/goos-kotlin/README.md

 `hasShownSniperIsBidding()` in `ApplicationRunner` by creating private utility function `showsSniperStatus()` containing common code.
 Additional benefit is that now they more resemble original code by the authors.

+#### Step 05 - Unpacking a Price Message

+Now that application has place of translating messages, we need to differentiate between PRICE and CLOSE messages.